Tha-Mar/sequencing-depth-ani-mash/DesignDoc.md

 ## Context:

-There is no standardized method for assembling a genome, and it is known that sequencing depth can impact the accuracy and reliability of genomic analysis (Babarinde & Hutchins, 2022).
+Genome assembly lacks a single standardized approach, as different methods and tools are used depending on sequencing depth, read type, and study objectives.
+It is known that sequencing depth can impact the accuracy and reliability of genomic analysis (Babarinde & Hutchins, 2022).
 Average nucleotide identity (ANI) and Mash scores are commonly used to assess genome similarity, yet the impact of sequencing depth on this metrics remains unclear.
 This project aims to evaluate how varying sequencing depths influence ANI and